alexei-matveev/gtypist/lessons/c.typ

  :are above.
  :
  :In addition to these keys, the SPACE bar should be pressed with the thumb of :the right hand.
-At the end of every line, the RETURN key should be pressed with :the fourth finger of the right hand.
+At the end of every line, the RETURN key should be pressed :with the fourth finger of the right hand.

 I:(1) S, T, N and E
 *:_C_R_C1_1